-Connect the cable shield to point sensor channel "ground" connector.
-Don't connect the cable shield to same ground as device.
+Only connect the cable shield to the "ground" connector of the point sensor channel.
+Do not connect the cable shield to the same earth as the device!

-Shield of the cable must be either copper or tinned copper.
+The shield of the cable must be either copper or tinned copper.

 Point sensor connection with three-wire cable